-- The machine-check event is handled as if it occurred before the VM exit: - If CR4.MCE = 0, operation of the logical processor depends on whether the logical processor is in SMX operation: - If the logical processor is in SMX operation, an Intel® TXT shutdown condition occurs.
-The error code used is 000CH, indicating "unrecoverable machine-check condition." - If the logical processor is outside SMX operation, it goes to the shutdown state. - If CR4.MCE = 1, a machine-check exception (#MC) is generated: - If bit 18 (#MC) of the exception bitmap is 0, the exception is delivered through the guest IDT. - If bit 18 of the exception bitmap is 1, the exception causes a VM exit. - The machine-check event is handled after VM exit completes: - If the VM exit ends with CR4.MCE = 0, operation of the logical processor depends on whether the logical processor is in SMX operation: - If the logical processor is in SMX operation, an Intel® TXT shutdown condition occurs with error code 000CH (unrecoverable machine-check condition). - If the logical processor is outside SMX operation, it goes to the shutdown state. - If the VM exit ends with CR4.MCE = 1, a machine-check exception (#MC) is delivered through the host IDT.
+- The machine-check event is handled as if it occurred before the VM exit: - If CR4.MCE = 0, operation of the logical processor depends on whether the logical processor is in SMX operation:1 - If the logical processor is in SMX operation, an Intel® TXT shutdown condition occurs.
+The error code used is 000CH, indicating "unrecoverable machine-check condition." - If the logical processor is outside SMX operation, it goes to the shutdown state. - If CR4.MCE = 1, a machine-check exception (#MC) is generated: - If bit 18 (#MC) of the exception bitmap is 0, the exception is delivered through the guest IDT. - If bit 18 of the exception bitmap is 1, the exception causes a VM exit. - The machine-check event is handled after VM exit completes: - If the VM exit ends with CR4.MCE = 0, operation of the logical processor depends on whether the logical processor is in SMX operation:

 A logical processor is in SMX operation if GETSEC[SEXIT] has not been executed since the last execution of GETSEC[SENTER].
 A logical processor is outside SMX operation if GETSEC[SENTER] has not been executed or if GETSEC[SEXIT] was executed after the last execution of GETSEC[SENTER].
-See Chapter 6, "Safer Mode Extensions Reference," in Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 2B.
+See Chapter 7, "Safer Mode Extensions Reference," in Intel[®] 64 and IA-32 Architectures Software Developer's Manual, Volume 2D.